microsoft/language-server-protocol/protocol.md

 The hover request is sent from the client to the server to request hover information at a given text document position.

->**Changed:** in 2.0 the request uses `TextDocumentPositionParams` with a proper `textDocument` and `position` property.
+>**Changed:** In 2.0 the request uses `TextDocumentPositionParams` with a proper `textDocument` and `position` property.
 In 1.0 the uri of the referenced text document was inlined into the params object.

 _Request_
 * method: 'textDocument/hover'